sergisproject/sergis-author/README.md

 - Tutorial and help to show basic usage
 - Click/dblclick on content/actions/whatever to edit them
 - YouTube: take entire URL rather than video ID
+- For preview, submit a POST to the server with the JSON (instead of in the URL), and then the server just throws it in a JS variable that the local.js backend can find.

 ## License